rust-lang/reference/src/expressions.md

 to a method if the exact `self`-type of the left-hand-side is known, or dynamically dispatching if the left-hand-side expression is an indirect [trait object](types.html#trait-objects).
-Method call expressions will automatically take a shared or mutable borrow of the reciever if needed.
+Method call expressions will automatically take a shared or mutable borrow of the receiver if needed.

 ```rust
 let pi: Result<f32, _> = "3.14".parse();